ANA by KRAFTON: Launching KRAFTON's First AI Virtual Artist from Zero to 5.4M Views in 50 Days

 The strategic sequence was intentional: lead with story, not specs.

 The most persistent tension was between technical credibility and entertainment accessibility.
 The deep learning and Unreal engine teams wanted to showcase the technology; the entertainment and PR teams wanted audiences to forget the technology entirely.
-I sat between both — making sure each piece of content was technically impressive enough to earn media coverage, but emotionally engaging enough that general audiences wouldn't bounce.
+I sat between both, making sure each piece of content was technically impressive enough to earn media coverage, but emotionally engaging enough that general audiences wouldn't bounce.
+When the two genuinely couldn't coexist in one piece, I sided with emotional accessibility: a technically dazzling clip that left people cold did nothing for an artist whose entire premise was that you could connect with her.
+The tech could earn the headline; the story had to earn the follow.

 The influencer strategy was a specific unlock: rather than announcing ANA through a press release, we seeded her into existing fan communities through creator collabs, letting audiences discover her organically before she was formally introduced as an AI.